📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

-Understanding slow slip earthquake mechanisms and seismic hazard using local earthquakes: Hikurangi margin, New Zealand
+Understanding slow slip event mechanisms and seismic hazard using local earthquakes: insights from the northern Hikurangi margin, Aotearoa New Zealand

 Lead Research Organisation: Imperial College London